Deir Yassin massacre: Irgun considers retreat

 Gelber writes that Gorodenchik's figure was inflated and has not been corroborated.
 Kan'ana write that 25 villagers were executed and thrown into the quarry after the battle, which Gelber regards as accurate.
 According to survivor testimony, as many as 33 civilians were executed in the morning.

 The large number of Jewish wounded was a problem.
 Zalman Meret called the Magen David Adom station for an ambulance.
-The fighters took beds out of the houses, and doors off their hinges, laid the wounded on them, and ordered Arab women and old men to carry the injured to the ambulance in order to discourage Arab fire.
-According to Gorodenchik, the Arab stretcher bearers were nevertheless hit by fire.
+The fighters took beds out of the houses, and doors off their hinges, laid the wounded on them, and ordered Arab women to carry the injured to the ambulance in order to discourage fire from the villagers.
+According to Gorodenchik, the Arab stretcher bearers were hit by fire.
 The ambulance left with some of the wounded at 8:00 am.

 When the attackers ran low on ammunition, Lehi people went to Camp Schneller to request ammunition from the Haganah.
 Weg wasn't in the camp and his deputy Moshe Eren refused to make a decision.
 When Weg returned he gave them 3,000 bullets.
 They also asked for weapons which Weg refused them.
 Haganah squads also provided covering fire, firing on villagers fleeing south towards Ein Karem and preventing any Arab reinforcements from reaching the village.